jakobtfaber/SPANDAK-/README.md

 # FLITS
 -----------------
-The main scripts used in the SPANDAK+ semi-automated pipeline can be found in the SPANDAK+ directory.
+The main scripts used in the FLITS semi-automated pipeline can be found in the SPANDAK+ directory.

 ![Flow Graph](flits.png)

-The SPANDAK+ is comprised of two components:
+FLITS is comprised of two components:

 ## [[1] Extract2cdd_auto.py](./extract2cdd_auto.py)
 -----------------